Kapālabhātī for improved gut, lungs, and brain health

 In kapālabhātī-prāṇāyāma, the inhalation is passive, but the exhalation is active using the abdominal muscles.

-• Now, close the mouth.
+• Now, close your mouth.
 Let the tongue touch the top of the palate to close the circuit of prāṇa flow.

-• Next, place hands in chin or chinmaya-mudra.
+• Next, place your hands in the chin-mudra or chinmaya-mudra.

 • Breathing in naturally, let the abdomen relax without effort or exertion.